-And don’t be afraid to shop around for the best mortgage rate; just make sure you do all your shopping in a short period of time for the smallest impact to your score.
+And don’t be afraid to shop around for your best mortgage rate; just make sure you do all your shopping in a short period of time for the smallest impact to your score.
 Multiple mortgage inquiries during one shopping period (typically 30 days or less) only count as one inquiry on your credit report.

 Need help figuring out which lender to go with?
 LendingTree, MagnifyMoney’s parent company, has a handy mortgage shopping tool.
 You may be matched with lenders who want to lend to someone with your score and income.
 You can start the mortgage comparison process by visiting LendingTree’s website:

 you don’t need a perfect FICO score to qualify for a mortgage, or even to get a fair rate.
 But you do need to be looking for a home you can truly afford based on your income.

 While you may qualify for a bigger, better house than you thought you would, it doesn’t mean you’ll be able to afford your current lifestyle with that bigger payment.